OliverUv/nekobasu/README.md

 This library lets you construct event buses.
 An event bus consists of a number of "nekos".
 A neko can receive an event of some type.
 It will then feed this event to each of its event buffers, which listeners can subscribe to.
 A buffer can dispatch, buffer, and reduce events.

 You can build your own event buffers and nekos.
 The library also comes with some built in.

+# Basic usage

 Lets look at an example:

 ```typescript
 import * as nbus from 'nekobasu';